Report a stray dog

 Alternatively, a Vet may be able to scan the dog for a microchip to confirm Keepership details.

-If you have a stray dog in your care please contact us on:
+If you have a stray dog in your care please report it online or call us on 01202 123 789.

 Out of hours